osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 ]
 ```

-The following MQTT dataselection configuration reads a series of values:
-Assume that this JSON was sent to MQTT Topic "Test":
+The following MQTT data selection configuration reads a series of values.
+The configuration assumes that the JSON was sent to MQTT Topic `"Test"`:

 ```json
 [